-Running up in third place is NordVPN, another great VPN and certainly one of the best VPNs for France.
-Its positioning on this list isn’t indicative of less-than-optimum quality, of course; if you’ve heard of NordVPN, you’ve almost certainly heard good things about it.
+NordVPN is a great VPN and certainly one of the best VPNs for France.
+Its positioning on this list is indicative of optimal quality, which isn’t strange – if you’ve heard of NordVPN, you’ve almost certainly heard good things about it.

 Not only is it great for keeping your personal information away from the eyes of French intelligence agencies, it’s also great for unlocking geo-restricted content.
 As we said earlier, this is a must for many users vacationing in France, as well as French locals traveling elsewhere.
 If anything goes wrong, there’s always the fantastic support team that’s available 24/7!

 For a deeper investigation of NordVPN, read our NordVPN review.

 - Great security features